Curriculum Statement 2016

 Curriculum enrichment and Extra-Curricular Activities

 We very much support giving children real experiences on which to base their learning.
 Whenever it is appropriate we take children out of school to enthuse and motivate them, this may be a walk to the local nature reserve to take photos of the natural environment, or a trip to the recycling plant.
 Children visit local churches, mosques and museums in Bury, Manchester or further afield.
-We also regularly take children on residential trips both in this country and to France.
+We also regularly take children on residential trips in this country.

 More information …